canonical/github-runner-operator/docs/explanation/charm-architecture.md

 ## Virtual machines

-To ensure a clean and isolated environment for every runner, self-hosted runners use Openstack virtual machines.
+To ensure a clean and isolated environment for every runner, self-hosted runners use OpenStack virtual machines.
 The charm spawns virtual machines, setting resources based on charm configurations.
 Virtual machines will not be reused between jobs, this is [similar to how GitHub hosts their runners due to security concerns](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 As the virtual machines are single-use, the charm will replenish virtual machines on a regular schedule.
 This time period is determined by the [`reconcile-interval` configuration](https://charmhub.io/github-runner/configure#reconcile-interval).